Houston vs. Arizona odds, prediction: 2026 Big 12 Tournament championship game picks from proven model

 The top two teams in the Big 12 clash when the second-seeded Houston Cougars meet the top-seeded Arizona Wildcats in Saturday's 2026 Big 12 Tournament championship game.
 Houston advanced to the title game with a 69-47 win over third-seeded Kansas in Friday's semifinals, while Arizona advanced with an 82-80 win over fifth-seeded Iowa State.
 The Cougars (28-5), who have won five in a row, are looking to win their second consecutive Big 12 Conference Tournament title.
 The Wildcats (31-2), who have won eight straight, finished runner-up last season after losing 72-64 to Houston in the 2025 title game.

 Tipoff from the T-Mobile Center in Kansas City, Mo., is set for 6 p.m.
 ET.
-Arizona leads the all-time series 4-2, including a 73-66 win on Feb.
-21. Arizona is a 2.5-point favorite in the latest Houston vs. Arizona odds from DraftKings Sportsbook, while the over/under for total points scored is 137.5.
+Arizona is a 1.5-point favorite in the latest Houston vs. Arizona odds from DraftKings Sportsbook, while the over/under for total points scored is 138.5.
 Before making any Arizona vs. Houston picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can bet on Houston vs. Arizona with the latest DraftKings promo code, which offers $200 in bonus bets instantly after any $5+ bet: